AlexeyChi/frontend-project-46/README.md

 ### Installation
-Clone this repository on your mashine with SSH key:
+Clone this repository to your mashine with SSH key.

 `git clone git@github.com:AlexeyChi/frontend-project-46.git`

 `make install`